sjpierce/SAWpaper/README.md

 ## Task List

 -   Add disclaimer text regarding our results not being the official position of the funder?
 -   Add more details about downloading and installing the repository.
 -   Update the data documentation to point toward the published data archive at ICPSR.
 -   Update `inst/SAW_Paper_Spanish_Analysis.Rmd` to integrate code from Xiaowan’s file `CRM_Spanish_2020-2-3.Rmd`.
 -   Copy Xiaowan’s custom functions from `CRM_Spanish_2020-2-3.Rmd` into R scripts under `R/` folder and add roxygen documentation to generate help file.
 -   Fix check() warning about Undocumented data sets: ‘df\_corr’ ‘df\_crm’.
 All user-level objects in a package should have documentation entries.
 See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.

 ## Associated Research Paper

-Winke, P., Zhang, X., & Pierce, S. J. (2019). *Self-assessment works\!
+Winke, P., Zhang, X., & Pierce, S. J. (2019). *Self-assessment works!
 Continuation-ratio models for testing course and OPIc score effects on oral proficiency self-assessments*.
 Michigan State University, East Lansing, MI.
 Manuscript in preparation.